"Writing Italy" with Helena Attlee and Julian Evans (September 2023)

 Monday, 4th September to Sunday, 10th September 2023

-Over a week of activity-based workshops, writing and discussion, bestselling author Helena Attlee and acclaimed biographer and travel writer Julian Evans will help you discover new writing skills and new ways of seeing and experiencing your surroundings, whether you think of yourself as a writer or are just beginning to write.
-We focus our workshops at Potentino on life writing but because each day is based around an activity (more on those in a moment), the course is an ideal time to work on any new project based on lived experience, or look at an existing one with fresh eyes.
-That might be autobiography, biography, memoir, or travel, landscape, food or nature – any form of creative non-fiction.
+Whether you already think of yourself as a writer or are starting to write, with each day based around an activity, the course is an ideal time to work and reflect on a new project or to look at an existing one with fresh eyes.
+It might be autobiography, biography, memoir, or travel, landscape, food or nature – any form of creative non-fiction.

-Our special guests at Potentino this year will be Rachel Roddy, whose books and weekly column in the London Guardian have won her a legion of fans, and Derek Johns, who recently stepped down from running London’s oldest literary agency.
+Our special guests at Potentino this year will be Rachel Roddy, whose bestselling books and column in the London Guardian have won her a legion of fans, and Derek Johns, who recently stepped down from running London’s oldest literary agency.

 Julian Evans is the author of the acclaimed biography Semi-Invisible Man: The life of Norman Lewis and Transit of Venus: Travels in the Pacific.
 He has presented radio and TV documentaries, reported from central Europe and written about the war in Ukraine from the frontline.